 \looseness=-1 Prehofer showed that PT terminates for some classes of constraints.
-We call a term \emph{linear} if no free variable has repeated occurrences in it.
-We call a term \emph{solid} if the arguments of its free variables are either bound variables or ground base-type terms.
-We call it \emph{strictly solid}\footnote{In Prehofer's thesis, strictly solid terms are called weakly second-order.} if the arguments of its free variables are either bound variables or second-order ground base-type terms.
-For example, if $G$, $\cst{a}$, and $x$ are of base type, and $F$, $H$, $\cst{g}$, and $y$ are binary, the terms $F \, G \, \cst{a}$, and $H \, (\lambda x. \, x) \, \cst{a}$ are not solid; $\lambda x. \, F \, x \, x$ is strictly solid; $F \, \cst{a} \, (\cst{g} \, (\lambda y. \, y\,\cst{a}\,\cst{a}) \, \cst{a})$ is solid, but not strictly.
-Prehofer's thesis states that PT terminates on $\{s \unif t\}$ if $s$ is linear, $s$ shares no free variables with~$t$, $s$ is strictly solid, and $t$ is second-order.

-We extend this result in Theorem \ref{thm:oracle} along two axes: we create an oracle for the full unification problem (rather than the preunification problem), and we lift the second-order constraints by requiring $s$ and $t$ to be solid.
+Those classes impose requirements on the free variables occurring in the constraints.
+In particular, he identified a class of terms we call \emph{strictly solid}\footnote{In Prehofer's thesis this class is described in the statement of Theorem 5.2.6.}, which requires that all arguments of free variables are either bound variables (of arbitrary type) or ground second-order terms of base type.
+Another important constraint is linearity: a term is called \emph{linear} if it contains no repeated occurrences of free variables.